vectordotdev/timber-js/README.md

 // ... or a Node logger (or both!) const nodeLogger = new Node("timber-api-key");

-// Then, log the same way via either browser browserLogger.log("Hello from the browser!");
+// Then, log the same way via either browserLogger.log("Hello from the browser!");
 ```